AEEC IN GREAT BRITAIN

 AEEC IN SPAIN

-New developments regarding the high voltage power cable cartel
+New developments regarding the high voltage power cables cartel

 Memos are sometimes very useful.
 This holds true also for the case of the high voltage power cable cartel.
 On 02/04/2014, the EU Commission imposed fines on European as well as Japanese and Korean producers of high voltage power cables.
 Even though quite some time has passed since this decision was adopted, the case is still relevant for potential victims.